RESILIENCE, RESPECT, RELATIONSHIPS, RESPONSIBILITY

 Hazel Glen College recognises the importance of the partnership between schools and parents to support student learning, engagement and wellbeing.
-We share a commitment to, and a responsibility for, ensuring inclusive, safe and orderly environments for children and young people.
+We share a commitment to, and responsibility for, ensuring inclusive, safe and orderly environments for children and young people.

 This Statement of Values sets out our behavioural expectations of all members in this College community, including the principal, all College staff, parents, students and visitors.
 It respects the diversity of individuals in our College community and addresses the shared responsibilities of all members in building safe and respectful school communities.